3C0D/writing-assistant-pro/docs/RUFF_SETUP.md

 - **Format**: Visual style (indentation, spaces, quotes)
 - **Check**: Code errors (unused imports, bugs, style violations)

+## Ruff Check vs Ruff Format

+### 1. ruff check (Linting)

+**What it does:**

+- Analyzes code to find logical and style errors
+- Checks quality rules (unused variables, missing imports, etc.)
+- Can apply automatic fixes with --fix

+**Command:** `ruff check src/ --fix`

+### 2. ruff format (Formatting)

+**What it does:**

+- Reformats only the visual style of the code
+- Indentation, spaces, quotes, line length
+- Equivalent to Black → uniform and aesthetic rendering
+- Always safe, never changes logic

 ## How to use Ruff in this project

 ### 1. VSCode Extension (everyday use)